vikrantmehta123/iitm-pdsa-leet-code/Week 2.md

 📚 **Problem Overview:**

-Again, we need a $log(n)$ solution.
+Again, we need a $\log(n)$ solution.
 So, we think Binary Search to come up with a solution.

 **💡 The Solution:**